kaiserschmarrn0/araiwm-config/README.md

 Configuration
 -------------
-araiwm-config is configured by editing ~/.config/araiwm.conf and restarting an example araiwm.conf is provided in the repository
+araiwm-config is configured by editing an araiwm.conf file and restarting an example araiwm.conf is provided in the repository

 Installation